 - re-filling the hole

 You can pay for these costs using either 5 Year Agreement (5YA) funding, or board funding.
 You must include the project in your school’s 10YPP and balance it against the other priorities of your school.

 When building or upgrading a pool, you must meet the requirements of NZS 4441:2008 'Swimming Pool Design'(external link) Standard.

 - the design and construction of swimming pools

 - contracting requirements for designing and constructing swimming pools

 - requirements for safety and good operational management.

 Most architects, pool designers and builders will have access to the Standard, or you can buy it from the NZ Standards website.

-You must have fences and signage that meet the legal requirements and design standards set out in the follwing legislation, codes and Standard.
+You must have fences and signage that meet the legal requirements and design standards set out in the following legislation, codes and Standard.

 Fences around school swimming pools must not harm people, even trespassers.
 For example, fences should not have any accessories capable of causing injury to people, such as barbed wire, spikes or arrow tips and so on.